-Each BASIC is evaluated on a 0 to 100 scale, where a lower score represents fewer safety events and therefore better performance.
+Each BASIC is evaluated on a scale of 0 to 100, where a lower score represents fewer safety events and, therefore, better performance.
 This percentile rank is calculated relative to other carriers with a similar number of safety events.

 Remember that while a low CSA score is beneficial, the ultimate goal should always be safety itself, not just the score.
-Maintaining low scores across all BASICs indicates a comprehensive and effective approach to safety, which is crucial to the long-term success and reputation of any trucking company.
+Maintaining low scores across all BASICs indicates a comprehensive and effective approach to safety, which is crucial to any trucking company's long-term success and reputation.

 What Is a Bad CSA Score in Trucking?